 (4) A discussion of the utility's effort to coordinate planning, construction, and operation of the supply-side resource with other utilities to reduce cost.

-(d) A utility shall identify consider new or upgraded transmission and distribution facilities required to meet, in an economical and reliable manner, future electric service requirements as a resource in meeting future electric service requirements, including new projects, efficiency improvements, and smart grid resources.
+(d) A utility shall identify consider new or upgraded transmission and distribution facilities required to meet, in an economical and reliable manner, future electric service requirements as a resource in meeting future electric service requirements, including new projects and efficiency improvements.
 The plan IRP shall, at a minimum, include the following:

 (1) An analysis of transmission network capability to reliably support the loads and resources placed upon the network.